-The computational meshes for test cases 1, 2 and 4 were structured, whilst that for test case 3 was hybrid^{†1} (unstructured with embedded structured prismatic cells in a layer close to the wall to capture the boundary layer).
+The computational meshes for all four test cases were structured.
 Figure 4 presents a schematic representation of the computational flow domain with the principle boundary conditions applied to each boundary surface except the far-field outer boundary which, for the benefit of clarity, is not shown.
 The model is for only half of the flow field with a symmetry plane imposed on the basis that at the angles of attack being computed, the experimentally measured flow field is symmetric about the y = 0 plane, passing through the centre of the body.